Fungi Identification & Sensitivity

 Microscopy can help identify dermatophytes by using fungal hyphae, Arthrospores, Arthrocondia, Endothrix and Ectothrix.

-We can identify a yeast infection by the presence of yeast cells or pseudohyphae.
+We can identify yeast infections by the presence of yeast cells or pseudohyphae.

 Fungal culture & sensitivity